lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Since the publication of {{RFC3552}} there has been an increased awareness of the need to protect against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of users {{I-D.arkko-arch-internet-threat-model-guidance}}. {{RFC7624}} describes an updated threat model for Internet confidentiality, see {{sec-prop}}. {{I-D.arkko-arch-internet-threat-model-guidance}} further expands the threat model.
 Implementations and users SHOULD consider these threat models.
 In particular, even data sent protected to the other endpoint such as ID_CRED and EAD can be used for tracking, see Section 2.7 of {{I-D.arkko-arch-internet-threat-model-guidance}}.

-The fields ID_CRED_I, ID_CRED_R, EAD_2, EAD_3, and EAD_4 have variable length and information regarding the length may leak to an attacker.
-An passive attacker may e.g., be able to differentiating endpoints using identifiers of different length.
+The fields ID_CRED_I, ID_CRED_R, EAD_2, EAD_3, and EAD_4 have variable length, and information regarding the length may leak to an attacker.
+A passive attacker may, e.g., be able to differentiate endpoints using identifiers of different length.
 To mitigate this information leakage an implementation may ensure that the fields have fixed length or use padding.
-An implementation may e.g., only use fix length identifiers like 'kid' of length 1.
-Alternatively padding may be used to hide the true length of e.g., certificates by value in 'x5chain' or 'c5c'.
-Padding in EDHOC is achieved by using the non-critical EAD item with EAD label TDB and a random bytestring as EAD value.
+An implementation may, e.g., only use fixed length identifiers like 'kid' of length 1.
+Alternatively, padding may be used to hide the true length of, e.g., certificates by value in 'x5chain' or 'c5c'.
+Padding is achieved by using the EAD item with ead_label = 0, see {{padding}}.

 ## Denial-of-Service {#dos}